+Commitment to innovation: Think critically and practically about how new trends in technology and media could benefit the creation of original content by the College of Social Sciences, improve interaction with current and potential students, and reflect the research being undertaken.
+This will need to include regular reports detailing proposals for the integration of new practices and technologies into the College and how they would benefit the goals of the university as a whole.
 This has been explored with live streaming as well as with 360 photos and tours with other ideas such as a student app and chatbots being discussed.

+Bringing the offline, online: Leading on from the commitment to innovation, explore ways augmented/virtual reality apps and QR codes can be integrated into offline content such as digital signage displays, posters, buildings, and brochures.
+Explore ways in which these projects can be developed in conjunction with students as part of teaching and learning practices and the student as producer initiative.
 Numerous paths are currently being explored including the use of digital signage and developing an app.

 Define ‘quality’: Disseminate clear guidance as to the levels of quality expected for content on different platforms.
 For example, lecture videos on blackboard will not need to be presented as a corporate video for the main university site as it is an internal product focussed on presenting information.
 Photos / video for social media can be more informal as they don’t adhere to a strict tone.
 Also blog posts about research would not need to be as long or as formally presented as a journal submission – rather it would be an overview of the paper with a link to it.
 This has helped with the amount of content being posted to social media with account holders more confident in their ability to self-generate dynamic content such as photos and short videos.